 NOTE: When heavy salts are present the salt neutraliser alone may not be enough to prevent any further build up.
 In this case you may need to add a mesh membrane over your walls' surface before you replaster.
 The membrane will ensure that no further salt can cross into your plaster.

-Damp around Chimney Breast, Yellowy Brown Stains (appears and disappears)
+Damp around Chimney Breast, Yellowy Brown Stains Appearing and Disappearing)

 Issue – This issue is quite similar to the one outlined above and shares some quite similar characteristics (in terms of salts being involved) but with a few subtle differences when it comes to the area around a chimney.